acolote1998/humble-gladiators-2/docs/progress.md

 - Simple styling improvement to hero creation screen
 - Simple styling improvement to session info component
 - Flagging when a card is NEW when opening an item or character booster
+- Making cards glow according to their tier / rarity
 ```